google/WebFundamentals/src/content/en/updates/posts/2016/05/houdini.md

 Have you ever thought about the amount of work CSS does?
 You change a single attribute and suddenly your entire website appears in a different layout.
-It’s kind of *magic* in that regard (can you tell where I am going with this?!).
+It’s kind of *magic* in that regard.
+(Can you tell where I am going with this?!)
 So far, we – the community of web developers – have only been able to witness and observe the magic.
-What if we want to come up with our own magic tricks and perform them?
+What if we want to come up with our own magic?
 What if we want to *become the magician*?
 Enter Houdini!

 The Houdini task force consists of engineers from Mozilla, Apple, Opera, Microsoft, HP, Intel and Google working together to expose certain parts of the